Lifting pseudo-holomorphic polygons to the symplectisation of $P \times \mathbb{R}$ and applications: Introduction

 Legendrian contact homology is a Legendrian isotopy invariant which was introduced in \cite{IntroSFT} by Eliashberg, Givental, and Hofer, and in \cite{DiffAlg} by Chekanov.
 It associates the so-called Chekanov-Eliashberg algebra to a Legendrian submanifold $\Lambda \subset (Y,\lambda)$ of a contact manifold with a choice of contact form.
 This is a non-commutative differential graded algebra (DGA for short), which is freely generated by the set of Reeb chords on $\Lambda$.
 Roughly speaking, the differential counts rigid pseudo-holomorphic discs in a certain symplectic manifold associated to $Y$ endowed with a compatible almost complex structure, where the discs are determined by $\Lambda$ and its Reeb chords.
 See Section \ref{sec:background} for definitions of the above geometric objects and Section \ref{sec:background-lch} for an introduction to Legendrian contact homology.

-The Chekanov-Eliashberg algebra depends on the choice of representative of the Legendrian isotopy class as well as the compatible almost complex structure, but its homotopy type has been shown to be invariant under these choices for a wide range of ambient contact manifolds $(Y,\lambda)$.
-It should however be pointed out that, even though there are many contact manifolds $(Y,\lambda)$ where the invariant has been rigorously defined, there are are still transversality issues that remain to be solved in order to make the construction work for all contact manifolds.
+The Chekanov-Eliashberg algebra depends on the choice of representative of the Legendrian isotopy class as well as on the compatible almost complex structure, but its homotopy type has been shown to be invariant under these choices for a wide range of ambient contact manifolds $(Y,\lambda)$.
+It should however be pointed out that, even though there are many contact manifolds where the invariant has been rigorously defined, there still are transversality issues that remain to be solved in order for the construction to work for a general contact manifold.